CarbonKivy/CarbonKivy/docs/source/uix/tooltip/index.rst

 Overview
 --------

 A tooltip is embedded within other components rather than being used as a standalone component.
-Since tooltips are embedded within other components, there’s no need to include them again.
 They provide additional information when a user hovers over or focuses on a UI element and should only be used when necessary to offer quick context without cluttering the interface.

 *Only vertical variant of CTooltip is available.*